Charged particle motion and radiation in strong electromagnetic fields: Experiments

 \subsection{All-optical setups}

-The experiments described in the previous section depend crucially upon the colocation of a high-power laser system and a conventional, linear accelerator.
+The experiments described in the previous section depend crucially upon the co-location of a high-power laser system and a conventional, linear accelerator, which usually comes along with a unique set of challenges.
 However, advances in laser-driven wakefield acceleration have made it possible to accelerate electrons to multi-GeV energies in centimeter-scale gas targets~\cite{kneip.prl.2009,wang.ncomm.2013,leemans.prl.2014,gonsalves.prl.2019} and thereby to realize `all-optical' collision experiments~\cite{bulanov.nima.2011}.
 Besides the compactness of a laser facility, as compared to a km-scale conventional accelerator, this exploits the high charge (100s pC) and small size (several $\micron$, see \citet{schnell.prl.2012}) of wakefield-accelerated electron beams, which maximises the signal from a collision with a laser pulse focused to a comparable spot size.
-Collision timing is also aided by the inherent synchronization between the driving laser pulse and the electron beam, and between the two laser pulses, provided they emerge from the same oscillator~\cite{blackburn.rmpp.2020}: compare to the natural alignment afforded by a single-pulse retroreflection geometry~\cite{taphuoc.np.2012}.
-We discuss here all-optical laser-electron beam collisions as a means of studying nonlinear effects, radiation reaction and QED.
+Collision timing is also aided by the inherent synchronization between the driving laser pulse and the electron beam, and between the two laser pulses, provided they emerge from the same oscillator~\cite{blackburn.rmpp.2020}: compare to the natural alignment afforded by a single-pulse retroreflection geometry~\cite{taphuoc.np.2012}. {However, laser plasma accelerators suffer from shot-to-shot fluctuations~\cite{samarin.jmo.2017}, which limit the number of observed events reported in \citet{cole.prx.2018,poder.prx.2018} (see discussion in this section).
+These fluctuations can be mitigated by advances in laser technology~\cite{maier.prx.2020}.} We discuss here all-optical laser-electron beam collisions as a means of studying nonlinear effects, radiation reaction and QED.
 Their role as a source of high-energy radiation is discussed in \cref{sec:RadiationGeneration}.